MrAnasAbid/Currency_rate_extractor/README.md

 # Currency Exchange Rate Scraper

-This project is for practice purposes, it fetches the latest exchange rates from an API and updates a SQLite database with the retrieved data.
-It runs daily using GitHub Actions.
+This project uses GitHub Actions to fetch data from a currency exchange rates API, process it, and insert it into a SQLite3 database.
+The workflow is scheduled to run daily.

 ## Steps

-1. **Fetch Data**:
-   - The script retrieves the latest exchange rates and currency codes from the API.
+Fetch Data: Retrieve the latest exchange rates and currency codes from the API.

-2. **Merge and Save**:
-   - The fetched data is merged and saved into a SQLite database.
+Insert Data: Merge the fetched data and save it into a SQLite database.

-This process is currently automated using GitHub Actions.
-Future plans include integrating with Apache Airflow for more advanced scheduling and deployment.